nus-cs2113-AY2223S2/tp/docs/team/Matthew.md

 ### Contributions to the Developer's Guide
 * Add documentation for the `Storage` component.
 * Add documentation for the overall architecture of project, including architecture diagram to provide readers with a bird's eye view of the architecture.
-* Add Instructions for manual testing to the DG
+* Add Instructions for manual testing to the DG.
 * Add User Stories to the DG.
 * Add Non-functional requirements to the DG.
 * Proofread Developer's Guide.